-That organisation creates it in the context of a specific business model so that it can incentivise user interaction and distribute rewards throughout the network of token holders.
+An organisation creates a token in the context of a specific business model so that it can incentivise user interaction and distribute rewards throughout the network of token holders.

-In a future article, we’ll focus at length on the difference between a token and a cryptocurrency.
-Because they’re used interchangeably, it’s essential to establish what differs them.
+We’ve focused at length on the difference between a token and a cryptocurrency in another guide, but because they’re used interchangeably, it’s essential to establish what differs them quickly here as well.

 While a cryptocurrency operates independently and uses its own platform, a token is a cryptocurrency built on top of an existing blockchain.
-Bitcoin is an independent cryptocurrency while 0x is an Ethereum-based token.
+For example, Bitcoin is an independent cryptocurrency, while 0x is an Ethereum-based token.

 Types of tokens